MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### Search based messaging extension only apps

-Apps that consist of search-based messaging extension only provide user value by sharing cards that allow for contextual conversations without context switching.
+Apps that consist of search-based messaging extension provide user value by sharing cards that allow for contextual conversations without context switching.

 A card shared via a messaging extension provides value in Teams if:
 1. Posted card provides adequate details requiring no further user action.